Buff blackcolumbian

 Head: buff.

-Back and saddle feathers: upper plumage buff, between the shoulders below the neck-hackle buff and black; saddle-hackle buff.
+Back and saddle-hackle: upper plumage buff, between the shoulders below the neck-hackle buff and black; saddle-hackle buff or buff with black shaft-stripes that extends from the tip of the feather no more than halfway down.

 Tail: steering-feathers black; support-feathers black with buff lacing; sickles and coverts green-glossy black; small-coverts green-glossy black with narrow buff lacing.